Promethee-Earth/ogc-client/README.md

 npm publish --tag next
 ```

-/!\ For windows user, you need to clean/remove the /dist folder, and run manually the following commands against the npm run build:
+/!\ For windows user, you need to clean/remove the /dist folder first, then run manually the following commands against the npm run build:

 ```bash
 build:worker